backbone-paginator/backbone.paginator/README.rst

 Take a look at the `API documentation
 <https://wyuenho.github.com/backbone-pageable/#!/api/Backbone.PageableCollection>`_
-on what you configure using the above methods.
+on what you can configure using the above methods.

 Bootstrapping
 -------------

-Backbone.PageableCollection is 100% compatible with Backbone.Collection's
+``Backbone.PageableCollection`` is 100% compatible with ``Backbone.Collection``
-interface, so of course you can bootstrap the models and supply a comparator to the constructor too:
+'s interface, so of course you can bootstrap the models and supply a comparator to the constructor too:

 .. code-block:: javascript